PreetKot/NoteUno/README.md

 </div>

 ---

-## 🤝 Contributing

-We love contributions!
-Here's how you can help make NoteUno even better:

 ### **Ways to Contribute**
 - 🐛 **Report Bugs** - Found an issue?
 Let us know!
 - ✨ **Suggest Features** - Have ideas?
 We'd love to hear them!